 The Daniel Pearl Education Center (DPEC) is unique.
 It is a non-profit, charitable organization committed to the ideals of understanding and community – those principles that are part of the legacy of the late Daniel Pearl.
 Pearl, the Southeast Asia bureau chief of The Wall Street Journal, was kidnapped and later murdered by extremists in Pakistan in 2002.

 The DPEC sponsors a wide range of community outreach programs, including an annual community youth trip to the US Holocaust Memorial Museum, a speaker series, “teaching acceptance” workshops for area teachers, and more.
 The DPEC annually participates in the global Daniel Pearl Music Days, an international network of concerts that use the power of music to reaffirm a commitment to humanity and understanding.

 Current Events & Programs

-Noted historian Tali Nates, founder and executive director of the Johannesburg Holocaust & Genocide Centre in South Africa, will participate in a virtual presentation as part of the Daniel Pearl Education Center Speaker Series on Sunday, Jan.
-31 at 2 p.m.
-A historian...read more
+Noted historian Tali Nates, founder and executive director of the Johannesburg Holocaust & Genocide Centre in South Africa, participated in a virtual presentation as part of the Daniel Pearl Education Center Speaker Series and offered emotional insights into her...read more